 Utility Operators must ensure that, in respect of Works undertaken in the Transport Corridor, there is an appropriate Quality Plan in place which applies to the Works that is available on request by the Corridor Manager or other affected Utility Operators.
 With regard to Project Works, the appropriate level of quality assurance to be applied should be at least equivalent to NZTA Quality Standard TQS1.

 Utility Operators should have procedures and processes for ensuring the Works are carried out in accordance with the Code.
 These should generally include, but not be restricted to:

-- a) obtaining the Works Access Permit (WAP) or Permit to Enter through the Corridor Access Request (CAR) process; - b) ensuring that the standards of workmanship required by this Code are fulfilled; - c) providing a Works Completion Notice to the Corridor Manager; - d) detailing outstanding Works required to be completed; - e) ensuring environmental and public risks such as noise and pollution are managed; - f) producing and implementing a communication strategy for Major Works and Project Works; - g) notifying affected residents and businesses of the proposed Work; - reinstatement of all existing Corridor assets including markings, signs and any other Corridor furniture; - i) minimising any damage to key features such as trees and landscape features; - j) working around other Utility Structures; - k) operating the Work Site safely; - I) audit procedures on the Works and resulting records management; - m) situations where a site-specific Quality Plan will be produced for more significant Works; and - n) at all times when on Railway Land, complying with the instructions of the train controller and the person-in-charge of the Work Site, or any other person authorised by them.
+- a) obtaining the Works Access Permit (WAP) or Permit to Enter through the Corridor Access Request (CAR) process; - b) confirming asset locations prior to Works commencement; - c) ensuring that the standards of workmanship required by this Code are fulfilled; - d) providing a Works Completion Notice to the Corridor Manager; - e) detailing outstanding Works required to be completed; - f) ensuring environmental and public risks such as noise and pollution are managed; - g) producing and implementing a communication strategy for Major Works and Project Works; - h) notifying affected residents and businesses of the proposed Work; - i) reinstatement of all existing Corridor assets including markings, signs and any other Corridor furniture; - j) minimising any damage to key features such as trees and landscape features; - k) working around other Utility Structures; - I) operating the Work Site safely; - m) audit procedures on the Works and resulting records management; - n) ensuring accurate records are maintained in the course of Works and made available to other Parties in the interests of health and safety; - o) updating of records post-Works and in response to identification or notification of discrepancies; - p) situations where a site-specific Quality Plan will be produced for more significant Works; and - q) at all times when on Railway Land, complying with the instructions of the train controller and the person-in-charge of the Work Site, or any other person authorised by them.